mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	findtime = 86400   ; 1 day
 	maxretry = 5

+Then stop Fail2Ban service like this:

+    sudo service fail2ban stop

+And start the Fail2Ban service like this:

+    sudo service fail2ban start

+You would assume that using `restart` would work, but apparently it’s a bit flaky so it’s always best to manually stop and start the service.

 #### Dealing with `ignoreregex` warnings.

 Also you might see an error message like this when you strat Fail2Ban: